Path 27: Grounding system

-At each grounding point is an array of buried conductive rods that form an electrode, marking the actual transition into the earth for the current.
-Within the electrodes are 60 rods arranged in a circular rim about 3000 ft in diameter and spaced evenly for the best result.
+At each grounding point is an array of buried conductive rods that form an electrode, marking the actual transition point into the earth for the current.
+Within the electrodes for Path 27 are sixty rods arranged in a circular rim about 3000 ft in diameter and spaced evenly for the best result.
 Each rod is placed vertically to reach subterranean layers with the least resistivity possible: IPP's electrode rods are 87 m deep, and Adelanto's extend 60 m downward.
-The rods are individually encased in a perforated-metal tube, or a "well," to retard corrosion.
+The rods are individually encased in a perforated-metal tube, or a "well", to retard corrosion.
 The wells are filled with petroleum coke to enhance the current's connectivity into the soil.
 Additionally, the coke regulates heat that the rod naturally emits when a current is induced; this is to mitigate the electrode's impact on the surrounding environment.
 A series of jumper cables radiating from the center of the circle feed the return current into the rods.
-At the center on the surface perches a small structure called a terminal house, which is also equipped with a transmitter that helps technicians monitor the electrode's performance.
-The "deep-well" setup of Path 27's electrodes is a variation of the "ring-style" electrode found on other HVDC projects such as the Nelson River Transmission System in Canada.
+At the center is a small structure perched on the surface called a terminal house, which is also equipped with a transmitter that helps technicians monitor the electrode's performance.
+The circular "deep-well" setup of Path 27's electrodes is a variation of the "ring-style" electrode found on other HVDC projects such as the Nelson River Transmission System in Canada.

 The converters are linked to the electrodes by a pair of conductive cables, each measuring 908 mm2 in thickness, to enable physical contact with the earth.
-These are the electrode lines, arteries for the return current—more precisely, the electrode line carries the current to the terminal house which then injects it through the electrode.
+These are the electrode lines, arteries for the return current.
+More precisely, the electrode line carries the current to the terminal house which then injects it through the electrode.
 Starting at both termini, the electrode line runs atop Path 27's main pylons in lieu of shield wires before branching off along a standalone set of steel utility poles.
 Steel poles have been selected for their resiliency in the hot, arid locales.
 The electrode line for the IPP converter has a total length of 48 km, and the Adelanto's extends 95 km.
 Uniquely, Adelanto's electrode line travels underground for its final 2 mi approximately till the grounding site.

-The electrodes and electrode lines are distinct from the neutral wire, which would involve an extra third conductor along the span of Path 27—the former HVDC Vancouver Island being an example.
+The electrodes and electrode lines are distinct from the metallic return, which would involve an extra third conductor along the span of Path 27—the former HVDC Vancouver Island being an example.
 Such method would likely be infeasible for its scope and magnitude.